clandrew/ddwater/README.md

 Images get loaded using WIC.

 The program uses WRL COM object wrappers, which might prevent it from being used on very old OS.
-Admittedly, it was weird using those wrappers alongside DirectDraw.
+Yeah, it was weird using those wrappers alongside DirectDraw.